New Courses 2021/22

 Demography and Migration

-The aim of the course is to make students familiar with the interpretation of migration dynamics in a demographic perspective.
-Through the discussion of the different interpretative theories and the analysis of different case studies, we will try to understand the complex mechanisms that determine different migratory phenomena in the past and present.
-In particular, students will get some basic skills on economic, cultural, social and environmental phenomena and how they interact with different forms of migration, what is their impact on the departing and hosting communities.
-The ability to critically analyze sources and data useful for understanding and interpreting past and present migratory phenomena in a global and interdisciplinary perspective will also be developed.
+The course will be dedicated to the study of different migration dynamics and their demographic, social and economic effects both on origin and destination populations.
+Students will process first-hand data on migration in different countries around the world, which will then be interpreted in the context of the different theories of migration.
+Through the discussion of the different interpretative theories, the analysis of data and of different case studies, students will be confronted with the complex mechanisms that determine different migratory phenomena in the past and the present.
+The ability to critically analyse sources and data useful for understanding and interpreting past and present migratory phenomena in a global and interdisciplinary perspective will also be developed.

 Space, Place and Mobility